getodk/docs/docs/central-api-entity-management.rst

                   - string

+                    .. raw:: html

-                    The ID of the permissioning object against which the action was taken.
+                      <p>The ID of the permissioning object against which the action was taken.</p>

                     Example: ``85cb9aff-005e-4edd-9739-dc9c1a829c44``
                 * - details